brandur/sorg/content/articles/cloud-databases.md

 Postgres extension API.
 This reduces the risk of lock in, which is a considerable downside of most of the other options on this list.
-Compared to Aurora, it also means that you're more likely to see new features from new Postgres releases make it into your database.
+Compared to Aurora, it also means that you're more likely to see features from new Postgres releases make it into your database.

 A downside compared to CockroachDB and Spanner is that it data is sharded manually, which as noted above, can lead to